TRAVEL GUIDES

 €€

 Mas Sorrer, once a beloved ‘hippie spot’, is now more of a lively party destination than a hidden gem.
-This year, the restaurant closed, and the venue now serves only drinks, accompanied by food trucks.
-It has lost some of its original charm and remains a great spot for a drink at sunset.
+Last year, the restaurant closed, and the venue now serves only drinks, accompanied by food trucks.
+It has lost some of its original charm but remains a great spot for a drink at sunset.
 Check their event agenda for music performances.

 €€